 Ensure your machines are working with an accurate 3D terrain model with the help of Take-off Professionals.
 Our team can optimize your data and make a map that works well for GPS machine control.
 You can access our platform to view the data and models and add any other files or notes.

-At Take-off Professionals, we focus on creating reliable 3D models that you can use for earthmoving work.
+At Take-off Professionals, we focus on creating reliable 3D data models that you can use for earthmoving work.
 With over 20 years of experience, we how to get the job done.
 Our team develops around 1000 3D models every year.

 We’re proud to offer detailed quotes and quick turnaround times.
 Our staff is available nationally with employees stationed in multiple time zones.
 Reap the benefits of using GPS machine control for your earthmoving projects.
 For more information about our 3D modeling services, please contact us online or call 623-323-8441 today.